rickballard/CoCivium/legacy/Civium/scroll/README_scroll.md

 <!-- status: stub; target: 150+ words -->
 # README: Scroll Folder

-This folder contains **CoCoCivium’s foundational scrolls**—core declarations that define the purpose, values, and psychoepistemic architecture of CoCivium.
+This folder contains **CoCoCivium’s foundational scrolls**—core declarations that define the purpose, values, and psychoepistemic architecture of CoCivium™.

 ---